truthcoin/www.truthcoin.info/_posts/2017-01-29-mining-threat-equilibrium.md

 #### Are They Really Separable?

-Let me clarify my view on the connection between [1] an ASIC chip (ie, "the thing that miners") and [2] the software which administrates this chip (ie, the software that determines "what is mined").
+Let me clarify my view on the connection between [1] an ASIC chip (ie, "the thing that mines") and [2] the software which administrates this chip (ie, the software that determines "what is mined").
 Many believe that each miner must run a full node, else something terrible will happen.
 But I think that this belief cannot be correct.

 The security model for Bitcoin is, unambiguously, that *users* run full nodes in order to validate payments.
 The full node of User A, protects him against the fraudulent activity of Users B through Z (including the fraudulent activities of miners "M" and "N").
 Because of A's full node, A is robust to any mistakes made by B-Z.